VismarkJuarez/PrototypeDistributed/README.md

 redir add udp:5023:5024
 ```

-That will redirect any data to your emulator.
+That will redirect the appropriate data to your server emulator.